 4th in the AIAW individual rankings

-Coach Weis thought Cindy Figg was a great leader on the team.
+Coach Weis said Cindy Figg was a great leader for the team.

 Lopiano is hired as the Women's Athletic Director.